DayKoala/StrikeMMO/README.md

 - /mctop (ability) (page) : You can see the best players of a specific ability

-- /booster (ability) (amount) : You can buy a booster to accelerate your growth
+- /booster (ability) (time) : You can buy a booster to accelerate your growth